 In 2016-2017, the Division budgeted a deficit to utilize some of the operating reserves (actual deficit was less than planned).
-In 2017-2018, the surplus increased to levels similar to 2015-2016; whereas, there was reduced staffing costs due to beginning teachers hired during the year and funds set aside for technology replacement in the future.
+In 2017-2018, the surplus increased to levels similar to prior years; whereas, there was reduced staffing costs due to beginning teachers hired during the year and funds set aside for technology replacement in the future.
 In 2018-2019, the Division budgeted a deficit to utilize some of the operating reserves (actual deficit was less than planned).
-In 2019-2020, the Division generated a surplus as the expenses were significantly less than budgeted with the COVID19 school closures and that the Division also received additional one-time revenues from the transportation capital replacement reserves previously held by the City of Lethbridge (no longer providing services to the Division).
-The average yearly surplus over the five-year period is \$1.0 million, which would equal 0.80% of operating expenditures.
+In 2019-2020 & 2020-2021, the Division generated surpluses as the expenses were significantly less than budgeted with the COVID19 grant funding, spending conservatively during times of uncertainty, and that the Division also received additional one-time revenues from the transportation capital replacement reserves and proceeds on bus sales previously held by the City of Lethbridge (no longer providing services to the Division).
+The average yearly surplus over the five-year period is \$859,600, which would equal 0.60% of operating expenditures.